arko555/Movie_Dataset_analysis/README.md

 Edit : Certain Outputs have been cleared since the file size was larger than github's limit.
 Feel free to try them out on your own

 Methodology :
-* Extract and transfrom all string and JSON formatted data to get information
+* Transfrom all string and JSON formatted data to extract useful information
 * Perform Time-Based Analysis to check impact of Revenue
 * Check correlation and causality between independent features and Revenue generation
 * Encode extracted string features to understand impact of Genre, Production House, Cast on movie Revenue